JohnSnowLabs/johnsnowlabs/docs/en/ocr_visual_document_understanding.md

 ## FormRelationExtractor

-`FormRelationExtractor` detect relation between keys and values detected by `VisualDocumentNERv2`.
+`FormRelationExtractor` detect relation between keys and values detected by `VisualDocumentNER`.

 It can detect relations only for key/value in same line.